 Repeat this movement for 45 seconds with opening hip rotations to the right.
 Then switch standing legs, balancing on your right leg with opening hip rotations to the left.

-Muscles Warmed Up: Hips, hamstrings, glutes, calves and ankles (also a great warm up exercise for opening up the front thighs, quads).
+Targets: Hips, hamstrings, glutes, calves and ankles (also a great warm up exercise for opening up the front thighs and quads).
 This warm up movement is sure to raise your heart rate too.

 Then pull your right heel towards your right glute, squeezing your hamstring muscle.